 Citywide valuations are completed every three years and this information is available online.
 You can also access sales information for properties sold since the revaluation.

-The most recent city-wide review of rating valuations was completed in November 2018 and was based on the property sales market at 1 July 2018.
-The next revaluation will take place in 2021.
+The most recent city-wide review of rating valuations was completed in February 2022 and was based on the property sales market at 1 July 2021.
+The next rating valuation will be in 2024.

 The property values and sales map shows the sales and land values for properties throughout the city.
 You can access the map directly below or use the property search to find a particular property, then select the view property valuations and sales link to view the map.